6DammK9/nai-anime-pure-negative-prompt/README.md

-# "NAI Anine" / "anything-v3" / "Not NAI Anime" Pure Negative Prompt #
+# "NAI Anine" / "anything-v3" Pure Negative Prompt #

 A research about "NAI anime" art with pure negative prompt.
 Such observation may be useful for "data visualization" to show that how the "number" works.